 How did they know when those men received the Holy Spirit?
 They knew the moment those men began to speak in tongues.
 Many don't realize this, but tongues can be an outward sign of the infilling of the Holy Spirit.
 To verify this, lets look at Acts 2:1-4, "When the Day of Pentecost had fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.
 Then there appeared to them divided tongues, as of fire, and one sat upon each of them.
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance."

-When you look further in Acts chapter two, you’ll find that as soon as everyone in the upper room were filled with the Holy Spirit they began to speak with other tongues.
-It wasn’t just the eleven that were in that upper room.
+When you look further in Acts chapter two, you will find that as soon as everyone in the upper room were filled with the Holy Spirit they began to speak with other tongues.
+It wasn't just the eleven that were in that upper room.
 The scriptures say that there were a hundred and twenty disciples there that morning.
-So, even though the passage focuses on the twelve disciples, as they ministered to the multitude of men gathered outside the house; there’s a need to realize that everyone in the upper room spoke in tongues after the Holy Spirit filled them.
+So, even though the passage focuses on the twelve disciples, as they ministered to the multitude of men gathered outside the house; there is a need to realize that everyone in the upper room spoke in tongues after the Holy Spirit filled them.

 It may not seem like such a big deal for tongues to be an outward sign for the baptism of the Holy Spirit, but it is.
 When you read the book of Acts' account of how the early Church developed, you find that it was hard for the Jewish Christian leaders to accept that the Gentiles could even be granted eternal life.
 It wasn't until the Gentiles got filled with the Holy Spirit that their thinking was corrected.